dgmartin/Dragomock/README.md

 If both subscription keys are provided the Google Translator service will take priority.
 If no subscription keys are provided an exception will be thrown.

 ## Release Notes

+#### 0.8.00
+ - Added optional "indentCount" field to control the indents on XML output
+ - Updated XML attribute from "mock_translation" to "dragomock"
+ - Fixed improper file creation on Mac computers

 #### 0.7.00
  - Fixed memory leak due to not properly closing a file writer